In Response to IEXC on LinkedIn Re Situation in Ukraine and Solutions

-Therefore, all agreements entered into by Russia with Ukraine with respect to Crimea have no legal basis, should have never been made in the first place and are, therefore, null and void; and a strong case can even be made "for the return to Russia of all lease payments made to Ukraine for the naval base in Crimea."
+Therefore, all agreements entered into by Russia with Ukraine with respect to Crimea have no legal basis; should have never been made in the first place; and are, therefore, null and void.
+Moreover, a strong case can even be made "for the return to Russia of all lease payments made to Ukraine for the naval base in Crimea."
 Of course, that would be unwise but nonetheless no further lease payments should be made.

 It's obvious that these four (4) monumental mistakes and errors in judgment by the Kremlin over the past 60+ years have led us to this critical situation.
 The first mistake can be attributed to the lack of a crystal ball since no one could have ever imagined the dissolution of the Soviet Union during peace time.

 But the second mistake, NOT passing a simple resolution to "ungift" Crimea when Ukraine decided to secede in 1991 is really mind-boggling, to say the least.
 Did that ever enter into anyone's mind in the Politburo?
 I am sure it did for some of them but somehow or another it may have been discounted for one or more reasons.